uuencode - encode a binary file

 uudecode - decode a file created by uuencode

 Uuencode and uudecode are used to transmit binary files over transmission mediums that do not support other than simple ASCII data.
+The encoding uses only printing ASCII characters and includes the mode of the file and the operand name for use by uudecode.

 Debian/Ubuntu users can install uuencode as part of the ’sharutils’ group of Unix utilities with apt-get install sharutils